-Consolidated financial statements for the year ended 31 December 2021 Notes to the consolidated financial statements (All amounts are expressed in Qatari Riyals unless otherwise stated)
+Consolidated financial statements for the year ended 31 December 2022 Notes to the consolidated financial statements (All amounts are expressed in Oatari Rivals unless otherwise stated)

-26. IMPAIRMENT LOSSES ON GOODWILL AND OTHER NON-FINANCIAL ASSETS
+27. IMPAIRMENT LOSSES ON GOODWILL AND OTHER NON-FINANCIAL ASSETS

+2022 2021 QR.'ooo QR.'000 Impairment loss on Asia Mobile Holdings Pte Ltd (i) 196,164 - Impairment loss on Ooredoo Myanmar Ltd. (ii) - 2,252,124 (Reversal) / Impairment on other (2,856) 148,340 Total 193,308 2,400,464

+- i) As at 31 December 2022, the Group assessed its investment in associate (Asia Mobile Holdings Pte Ltd ("AMH")) by comparing the recoverable amount (based on value in use calculations computed using cash flow projections) to the carrying value of the cash generating unit.
+The computations indicated that the recoverable amount of the investment is less than its carrying value and as a result an impairment charge of QR.
+196 million has been reflected in the consolidated statement of profit or loss. - ii) As at 30 June 2021, and as a result of the ongoing political situation, the Group assessed its investment in Ooredoo Myanmar Ltd. by comparing the recoverable amount (based on value in use calculations computed using cash flow projections) to the carrying value of the cash generating unit.
+The computations indicated that the recoverable amount of the investment is less than its carrying value and as a result an impairment charge of QR.
+2,252.1 million has been reflected in the consolidated statement of profit or loss.
+The impairment loss is split as follows:

-2021 2020
+2022 2021

 QR.'ooo QR.'000

-Impairment loss on Ooredoo Myanmar (i) 2,252,124 -

-Other 148,340 407,184

-Total 2,400,464 407,184

-(i) As at 30 June 2021, and as a result of the ongoing political situation, the Group assessed its investment in Ooredoo Myanmar by comparing the recoverable amount (based on value in use calculations computed using cash flow projections) to the carrying value of the cash generating unit.
-The computations indicated that the recoverable amount of the investment is less than its carrying value and as a result an impairment charge of QR 2,252.1 million has been reflected in the consolidated statement of profit or loss.
-The impairment loss is split as follows:

-2021

-QR.'000

-Property, plant and equipment 585,199
+Property, plant and equipment - 585,199

-Intangible assets 1,085,698
+Intangible assets - 1,085,698

-Right-of-use assets 581,227
+Right-of-use assets - 581,227

 Total 2,252,124